Tama-Discord-App/tama-docs/games.md

 - **Perfect plays** may give bonus rewards
 - **Completing games** contributes to achievements

-## Cooldowns

-Some games may have cooldowns to prevent spam:
-- Wait between plays if prompted
-- Cooldowns ensure fair play
-- Use the time to care for your pet!

-## Game Strategy

-### For Earning Bells
-- Play the games you're best at
-- Consistent wins are better than gambling on hard games
-- Daily play adds up over time

-### For Fun
-- Try all games to find your favorites
-- Challenge yourself with harder difficulties
-- Compete with friends in your server

-{% hint style="success" %}
-Mix gameplay with pet care - use earnings to buy items for your pet!
-{% endhint %}

 ## Achievements

 Many games have related achievements: